 - 9.3 Pupils suspected of being intoxicated from inhaling a volatile substance will be kept calm; chasing can place intolerable strain on the heart, thus precipitating sudden death. - 9.4 Any drug suspected of being illegal will be confiscated and stored securely, awaiting disposal; these precautions must be witnessed and recorded.
-Staff should not taste unknown or confiscated substances. - 9.5 Legal but unauthorised drugs or medicines will also be confiscated, and will be returned to parents; the Academy may arrange for the safe disposal of volatile substances. - 9.6 Where a pupil is suspected of concealing an unauthorised drug, staff are not permitted to carry out a personal search, but may search pupils' bags, trays, etc. - 9.7 The Principal will decide whether the police need to be called or whether the Academy will manage the incident internally. - 9.8 A full record will be made of any incident. - 9.9 The Principal will conduct an investigation into the nature and seriousness of any incident, in order to determine an appropriate response.
+Staff should not taste unknown or confiscated substances. - 9.5 Legal but unauthorised drugs or medicines will also be confiscated, and will be returned to parents; the Academy may arrange for the safe disposal of volatile substances. - 9.6 Where a pupil is suspected of concealing an unauthorised drug, staff are permitted to carry out a personal search in accordance with our searching and confiscation policy (two adults must be present and parent must be informed), but may search pupils' bags, trays, etc. - 9.7 The Principal will decide whether the police need to be called or whether the Academy will manage the incident internally. - 9.8 A full record will be made of any incident. - 9.9 The Principal will conduct an investigation into the nature and seriousness of any incident, in order to determine an appropriate response.